-Peanut punch is definitely a Caribbean and Trini favorite.
+Peanut punch is certainly a Trinidadian and Jamaican favorite.
 This recipe is made with peanut butter and takes about 10 minutes to prepare.

 You can also freeze the punch in popsicle molds for a wonderful frozen afternoon treat.

 As an Amazon associate, I earn small commissions on qualifying purchases.

 For this homemade recipe, I used:

 - peanut butter: smooth or crunchy, it doesn’t matter as long as it blends well.
 You can also toast peanuts and grind them to make your own peanut paste for this recipe.

 - banana: ripe to overripe bananas are great here.

 - evaporated milk: you can substitute with non-dairy options here like coconut, almond or another nut milk to make a vegan peanut punch.

 - condensed milk: feel free to use a sweetener of your choice.
 The condensed milk adds to the creaminess of the punch but you can try brown sugar in its place to make it vegan.